LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 6 - Loading state and register form.md

 </template>
 ```

-The component consists of html template containing SVG icon and some TailwindCSS classes. `animate-spin` class applies persistent rotation animation on the icon.
+The component consists of an HTML template containing an SVG icon and some TailwindCSS classes. `animate-spin` class applies persistent rotation animation on the icon.

-Then register component globally in `src/main.js` file like we did in the previous lesson.
+Then register the component globally in the `src/main.js` file as we did in the previous lesson.

 ```js
 import IconSpinner from "@/components/IconSpinner.vue";